karthikns/golimaar/README.md

-# goats4herd - A Goat Herding Game
+# golimaar - A Shooter Game

 ## Game